AlessandroSaviolo/AlessandroSaviolo.github.io/_pages/about.md

 </p>
 <div style="text-align:center; margin:20px 0;">
   <i>
-    enable safe and agile flight in completely unknown environments by grounding navigation in adaptation, reactivity, and direct onboard sensing.
+    Enabling safe and agile autonomy in unknown environments by adapting to shifting conditions, reacting instantly to obstacles, and relying only on what the robot can directly observe.
   </i>
 </div>